//this is the mailchimp popup form //ShareThis code for sharing images

 If you are uncertain about whether a gift is inappropriate or insensitive, perhaps check in with the rest of the Human Resources department before you confirm your purchase.
 HR and other colleagues can help to judge whether a gift is appropriate or not in the workplace.
 So, take the time and get the clearance.
 It might save your job and stop you from making one of your team members uncomfortable.

-Last Advice on Employee Appreciation Gifts
+Last Advice on Remote Employee Appreciation Gifts

 Gerald Ainomugisha